op07n/XiaomiADBFastbootTools/README.md

 Simply reinstall them using the Reinstaller module when connected in ADB mode.

 **The app is called Xiaomi ADB/Fastboot Tools.
-Does that mean it only works with Xiaomi devices?**
+Does that mean that it only works with Xiaomi devices?**

-ADB and Fastboot are universal interfaces for Android devices but some of the algorithms and methods used in the app are specific to Xiaomi devices, so yes.
+ADB and Fastboot are universal interfaces on Android but some of the algorithms and methods used in the app are specific to Xiaomi devices, so yes.

 **Does this replace MiFlash or MiUnlock?**